mariadb-edwardstoever/galera_gtid_audit/README.md

 ```

 ### How should my Galera be set up for this?
 There is nothing special in Galera to make this work.
-In my case, I use the following global variables on each Galera node:
+I do not use WSREP_GTID_MODE for this to work.
+I use the following global variables on each Galera node:
 ```
 # server_id (not set)
 # gtid_domain_id (not set)